Standardised Scores: About

 Blue

 Note that on most of Insight's cohort and analysis reports, standardised scores will be grouped according to their evaluation, rather than the score ranges above.
-For a more detailed breakdown by range, you can use the Progress Matrix report or the advanced options on the Overviews - Attainment report.
+For a more detailed breakdown by range, you can use the Progress Matrix report or the Settings on the Overviews - Attainment report (Change "Compare" to "Detailed Evaluation").

 More Information on Standardised Scores